 Kyle crouched down and stuck the gardening shovel into the wet, muddy grass.
-He then scooped it back up, tossing the large clump of grass and dirt to the side.
+He scooped some up, tossing the large clump of grass and dirt to the side.

 Cartman watched intently as Kyle dug up the hole.
 He leaned over Kyle's shoulder to get a better look, absentmindedly laying his hand on it.

-Kyle didn't seem to notice this, since he was solely focused on what he was doing.
+Kyle didn't notice at first, as he was solely focused on the task at hand.
 The only thing he was fully aware of was the sound of metal scraping against damp grass as he dug the hole.
-It wasn't until he was almost finished that he finally realized that there was a warm hand resting on his shoulder.
+It wasn't until he was almost finished that he suddenly realized the warmth on his shoulder.
 He froze, the shovel suspended in mid-air.
-He turned his head to Cartman.
+He turned to Cartman.

 "Do you mind?!" he growled.

 Cartman looked down, surprised to see his hand there.
 He slowly removed it from Kyle's shoulder.
 "Happy now?"